leonidaspir/uranus-editor-scripting/README.md

 uranus-editor/dist/sdk/uranus-scripts.js
 ```

-If you would like to use only specific scripts you can grab them individually from the following folder:
+If you would like to use specific scripts you can grab them individually from the following folder:

 ```
 uranus-editor/src/scripts/